TheoKouzelis/TheoKouzelis.github.io/_posts/2016-10-30-proposed-change-to-laravel-service-container.markdown

 categories: php
 ---
-There is a [open pull request](https://github.com/laravel/framework/pull/15637) by [Jordan Pittman](https://github.com/thecrypticace) to amend the Laravel's Service Container to allow contextual bindings for bindings registered as singletons.
+There is a [open pull request](https://github.com/laravel/framework/pull/15637) by [Jordan Pittman](https://github.com/thecrypticace) to amend Laravel's Service Container to allow contextual bindings for bindings registered as singletons.

 My personal use case is to allow different configured loggers to be injected into different parts of your application.